 “I wonder she doesn’t go to live with her sister,” Verity mused.

-“Perhaps that’s why she preferred not to marry again,” Harriet mused with that sharp perception which still often startled Demelza.
+“Perhaps that’s why she preferred not to marry again.”
+Harriet’s shrewd perceptions still often startled Demelza.
 “She has so few memories that she wants to preserve what she has untouched.”

 Ross had followed Geoffrey Charles into the house, where his son-in-law Sir Edward Fitzmaurice, his new relative-by-marriage Sir Francis Osbourne, and several others were gathered in the library.
 He greeted them all with a nod.

-“You’ll have heard that it’s the final reading of the Prisoners' Counsel Act?”
-Geoffrey Charles explained.
+“You’ll have heard that it’s the final reading of the Prisoner’s Counsel Act?”
+Geoffrey Charles rested his elbow on the mantle-shelf.
 “It’s to be debated in the Commons at the end of June.
 Then it passes to the Lords.”

 “Yes – I read about it in The Times.
 Do you think it really stands a chance of coming through this time?”